nekonaute/pogobot/Software/readme.md

 Comments the line "cmake policy(SET CMP0079 NEW)" in the file "pogobot/dependencies/nextpnr/CMakeLists.txt".
 (This line is at the begining of the file)

+### <a name='egg-link'></a>nextpnr

+During yosys installation.

+Note : Egg-link : fill used by setuptools when a Python package is installed and defined as editable (dev mode).
+It points to the user local folder.

+Suppress egg-info files using (on Ubuntu): rm -f ~/.local/lib/python*/site-packages/*-link .